Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- In three matchups against the Patriots, Tagovailoa averaged 115.7 passing yards per game, 115.8 yards below his over/under for Sunday.
+- In three matchups against the Patriots, Tagovailoa averaged 115.7 passing yards per game, 115.8 yards below his over/under in Sunday's game.

-- Tagovailoa threw a TD one time over those three games against the Patriots, and has not had multiple touchdown passes against them.
+- Tagovailoa threw a touchdown pass once over those outings against the Patriots.

-- The Patriots have the NFL's third-ranked pass defense this season, giving up 208.0 yards per game through the air.
+- This week Tagovailoa will face the NFL's third-ranked pass defense (208.0 yards allowed per game).

-- The Patriots' defense is fourth in the league, giving up 1.3 passing touchdowns per game.
+- With 20 passing TDs allowed this season, the Patriots defense is ranked fourth in the league.

 Recent Performances